mendix/docs/content/developerportal/deploy/custom-domains.md

 {{% alert type="info" %}}

-It's not possible to create a CNAME record for an apex/naked domain (meaning, a domain without a subdomain, like `mycompany.com`), as custom apex/naked domains are currently not supported.
+It is not possible to create a CNAME record for an apex/naked domain (meaning, a domain without a subdomain, like `mycompany.com`), as custom apex/naked domains are currently not supported.

 {{% /alert %}}

 ## 3 Managing Custom Domains in the Mendix Cloud

-Custom domain certificates (or just "certificates") and custom domains are managed in separate locations in the Mendix Cloud.
-Certificates are currently managed on the application level.
+Custom domain certificates (or just "certificates") are managed at the *application* level while custom domains are managed per *environment*.

-You can have a collection of certificates.
+You can have more than one certificate for an application.
 For example when your certificate expires, you can upload a new certificate next to your old certificate.

-Those can be chosen when you configure a custom domain.
-This is done on the environment level (test, acceptance, production).
+You can be choose which certificate to use when you configure a custom domain for an environment (test, acceptance, or production).

 ![](attachments/custom-domains/21168233.png)